tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 ### Why no True Negatives?

-Notice that none of these equations include a term for the number of true negatives (TN).
-There are two reasons for this.
+You may have noticed that none of these metrics include a term for the number of true negatives (TNs).
+Such metrics do exist (*specificity*, for example), but you will not see them used very often in image analysis tasks.
+There are at least two reasons for this.

 First, when a given class of target object is rare, then the number of TNs will be exceedingly large compared to the number of TP/FP/FNs.

-For example, say that you .

-A model that simply returns `False` no matter what the image
+Say you want to train a classification model to recognize a disease symptom that only occurs in 1 out of 100 images.
+A "model" that simply returns `False` no matter what the image looks like will still be correct in 99% of cases.

-For example,

 Second, the number of true negatives may be hard to define in any meaningful way in the first place.

 In an object detection task, both the ground truth and predictions take the form of boxes with a discrete shape, size, and position.
-The